choderalab/yank/docs/installation.rst

 You may want to add the new ```$PATH`` extension to your ``~/.bashrc`` file to ensure Anaconda Python is used by default.
 Note that YANK will be installed into this local Python installation, so that you will not need to worry about disrupting existing Python installations.

+.. note:: ``conda`` installation is the preferred method since all dependencies are automatically fetched and installed for you.

 |

 Release build